Manipur Assembly adjourned sine die after Congress demands extension of special session

 However, the Congress MLAs demanded that a longer session be held to discuss the situation in the state.

-Initially, Speaker Th Satyabrata Singh urged the Opposition MLAs to sit down but subsequently adjourned the House sine dine, saying that it was not possible to continue amid a ruckus.
+Initially, Speaker Th Satyabrata Singh urged the Opposition MLAs to sit down but subsequently ended the proceedings within an hour of commencement, saying that it was not possible to continue amid a ruckus.

+Congress General Secretary Jairam Ramesh said that “fissures” within the BJP would have come out in “full display” had the session been extended.

+“What a farce,” he said in a post on X. “There was simply no reason why with its huge majority the ruling party could not have had the session for a few days at the very least...The BJP, as always, has converted an opportunity into a formality.”

 The Assembly Session was convened by the Manipur Governor Anusuiya Uikey.
 Earlier, she had not issued a notification summoning the House, even though the state government had twice requested her to do so.